99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 worker consumes all of the provisioned throughput, at the expense of all other workers.

 Basic Operations:
-- Writing Data:
+Writing Data:
 - PutItem: create a new item or fully replace an old one (same primary key)
 - UpdateItem: used to edit a few attributes, but it can also edit all of them, it inserts a new item if not exist
 - Concurrent Writes: the second one overwrites the first one
 - Conditional Writes: accept a Write / update /delete only if conditions are met attribute_exist / attribute_not_exist / attribute_type / contains / begins_with / IN and between / size (2 concurrent write could fail because 1 updates and the other
   finds the new data and doesn't match so the second one fails)
 - atomic writes: one says increase by 1, the other increase by 2, at the end the result is 3, both writes succeed
 - batch writes: Write / update many items at a time
 - TransactWriteitems: multiple items Transactional all-or-nothing write.
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/d5a35a98-dbf1-4cac-a847-e70c3bfcb9bb">

-- Reading Data:
+Reading Data:
 - GetItem: read based on Primary Key (hash / hash + range), eventually consistent (default) / strongly,
 - ProjectionExpression to read only certain attributes
 - Query: Based on Partition key value (required) , and optional sort key values (=,<,> ec...), FilterExpression additional filtering after query for non-key attributes
 - Scan: get the entire table and filter out on your application (inefficient). supports parallel scans for faster results.
   To minimize the impact of the scan:
   - on the provisioned throughput Set a smaller page size for the scan
   - Optimize the table to use query instead of scans for big tables.

-- Deleting Data:
+Deleting Data:
 - Delete an individual item
 - conditional delete
 - DeleteTable

-- Table Cleanup:
+Table Cleanup:
 - scan + deleteItem very slow and expensive
 - drop table + recreate table fast and cheap

-- Copy DynamoDbTable
+Copy DynamoDbTable:
 - use AWS Data Pipeline
 - Backup and restore into a new table
 - Scan + PutItem

  You can batch operations to reduce API calls, it will be done in parallel for efficiency, it can fail if throttling
  and if the table doesnt have enought Read/Write Capacity
  - BatchWriteItem: up to 25 PutItem / DeleteItem
  - BatchGetItem: up to 100 items, max 16MB.

+PartiQL:
-PartiQL: do SQL-compatible query (no joins) if all you know is SQL.
+SQL-compatible query (no joins) if all you know is SQL.
 You can select, CRUD, and supports batch operations.

 Local Secondary Index LSI:
 Alternative sort key for table (same as partition key) based on sort key = scalar attribute (String, Number, Binary) + up to 5 local secondary indexes per table